InsertChat vs Lovable

 Lovable is known for

-Why teams compare these options
+Why compare them

 Lovable usually enters the evaluation when a team already recognizes it for open source, self-hosted, chat ui, and model access.
-The comparison with InsertChat starts later, once the team needs the conversation layer to do more than stay inside open source, model access, and standalone chat usage and instead behave like a controlled production workflow.

 How it works